-Mr. Dakos has been the President and a Director of the Fund since 2009.
-He is also a principal of the Adviser.
-Mr. Dakos has over 10 years of investment management experience.
-He is currently a principal of Bulldog Holdings, LLC, which owns several entities serving as general partner of eight private investment partnerships.
-Mr. Dakos is also a director of one other closed-end fund, a business development company that is undergoing liquidation and one other public company.
+Mr. Dakos has been the President and a Director of SPE since 2009.
+He is also a Member of the Adviser.
+Mr. Dakos has over 12 years of investment management experience.
+He is currently a principal of Bulldog Holdings, LLC, which owns several entities serving as general partner of seven private investment partnerships.
+Mr. Dakos is also a director of one other closed-end fund and a specialty finance company.